 I remember huddling on the porch at the end of that year with my wife, telling her, “Well, I’ll at least have a job for six more years.”

 I looked at my young son, cuddled in her arms.
-I saw his very existence hung in the balance between knowledge and ignorance.
+I saw his very existence hung in the

 Then it hit me: Life is too precious and too fleeting to waste my time on bullshit like tenure.
 I didn’t become a professor to get tenure.
 I became a professor to make the world better through science.
 From this day forward, I will spend my time on problems and solutions that will matter.
 I will make a difference.

 I stopped working on problems for the sole purpose of notching up a publication.
 I shifted gears to cybersecurity.
 I found a project on cancer in the med school.
 I joined a project in chemical engineering using super-computing to fight global warming.